-7.5 Large Water Samples
+7.6 Large Water Samples

-Properly aerating water samples larger than 250 ml requires separate hardware, specifically the Big Bottle System, and this involves the more complex procedure that was touched on in the previous section.
+Properly aerating water samples larger than 250mL requires separate hardware, specifically the Big Bottle System, and this involves a more complex procedure.
 The Big Bottle System facilitates the measurement of water samples as large as 2.5 liters.
 Please see the Durridge website [www.durridge.com] for details.